iegomez/mosquitto-go-auth/README.md

 #### JS mode

-The last mode for this backend is JS mode, which allows to run a JavaScript interpreter VM to conduct checks.
+When set to `js` JWT will act in JS mode, which allows to run a JavaScript interpreter VM to conduct checks.
 Options for this mode are:

 | Option           				| default         |  Mandatory  | Meaning					  							|
 | ------------------------------| --------------- | :---------: | ----------------------------------------------------- |